jchiare/railway-backend/README.md

 - Have NodeJS installed
 - Create a `.env` file with your discord token (look at `.env.sample` for references)
 - Install dependencies `npm i`
-- Transpile Typescript to Javascript `npm build`
+- Transpile Typescript to Javascript `npm run build`

 ### Usage